How volunteering abroad can boost your wellbeing

 It’s no secret that volunteering abroad will have an impact on you and the scale of this impact is something that should be acknowledged and celebrated.
 Volunteers travel abroad to make a contribution to important community projects and through the two-way exchange of ideas, perspectives and skills, often discover profound and lasting developments in their lives.
 These developments are often in skill and competency areas that are critical for any study area or career path.

 Through immersion in a foreign community as an international volunteer, you’re challenged to open your mind, to leave your comfort zones and think differently about the world and your place in it.
-Our alumni are constantly sharing stories with us about how their experience enabled them to explore a potential study or career path, taught them new skills, or radically changed their aspirations.
+Our community of IVHQers are always sharing stories with us about how their experience enabled them to explore a potential study or career path, taught them new skills, or radically changed their aspirations.
 Many volunteers tell us that volunteering abroad helped to shape the attributes, attitude and global understanding that will set them up for life.

-At IVHQ, we’re proud to enable socially-conscious travelers to have a meaningful impact and to expand their skills and horizons, and we’re constantly looking for ways that we can make our programs more impactful for both local communities and for volunteers.
-To learn more about the global impact that IVHQ and our volunteers are having, see our latest Impact Report.
+At IVHQ, we’re proud to enable socially and environmentally-conscious travelers to have a meaningful impact and to expand their skills and horizons, and we’re constantly looking for ways that we can make our programs more impactful for both local communities and for volunteers.
+To learn more about the global impact that IVHQ and our volunteers are having, check out our Impact page.